kanidm/kanidm/book/src/server_configuration.md

 {{#template templates/kani-warning.md
 imagepath=images
 title=Warning!
-text=You MUST set the `domain` name correctly, aligned with your `origin`, else the server may refuse to start or some features (e.g. webauthn, oauth) may not work correctly!
+text=You MUST set the "domain" name correctly, aligned with your "origin", else the server may refuse to start or some features (e.g. WebAuthn, OAuth2) may not work correctly!
 }}

 <!-- deno-fmt-ignore-end -->